arzieg/mspdoc/docsrc/source/salt/salt-filesystem.rst

     - branch

     gitfs_saltenv:
-    - LABOR:  # Configured explicitly to not have to rely on the fallback.
+    - <customEnv>:  # Configured explicitly to not have to rely on the fallback.
     - ref: master
     # Everything not listed here is not available as an environment.
     gitfs_saltenv_whitelist:
-    - LABOR
+    - <customEnv>
     - feature/.*
     - bugfix/.*